-In this guide, we discuss whether plastic is sustainable across a range of measures and areas.
+In this guide, we discuss the sustainability of plastic across a range of sustainability indicators.

 Summary – Is Plastic Sustainable?

 Plastic can be sustainable across some sustainability indicators, and not so sustainable across other indicators

 How sustainable plastic is depends on the type of plastic, and also the plastic product or item that is being assessed

 – The sustainability of single use, high waste rate plastic might be different to the sustainability of reusable or long life, lower waste rate plastic

 – The sustainability of different plastic products such as plastic bottles, plastic bags and plastic straws might have different considerations to each other, and to bottles, bags and straws made from other materials

 … So, there can be different variables to the sustainability of plastic to consider